Carmendelope/signup/README.md

 ## Manually testing client/server certificate

 * Make everything: `make`
-* Generate a client and secret certificate pairs.
-(Requires CFSSL to work: `brew install cfssl`)
+* Generate a client and secret certificate pairs (requires CFSSL to work: `brew install cfssl`).
-* Create docker image and deploy it in Kubernetes (with its dependent services)
+* Create a docker image and deploy it in Kubernetes (with its dependent services).
-* Because the way certificates work, it's necessary to override the domain in `/etc/hosts` to make it work.
-You have to add your minikube ip (`minikube ip`) as an entry in your `/etc/hosts` pointing to `signup.nalej`.
+* Because of the way certificates work, it's necessary to override the domain in `/etc/hosts`.
+Add your minikube ip (`minikube ip`) as an entry in your `/etc/hosts` pointing to `signup.nalej`.
 * Retrieve the port of the signup service running on minikube:
   ```shell script
   service_url=$(minikube service --namespace=nalej --url signup); echo ${service_url#http://*:}
   ```

-* Launch the signup-cli with the required parameters replacing the placeholders with its correct values (paths are absolute):
+* Launch the signup-cli with the required parameters, replacing the placeholders with its correct values (paths are absolute):

   ```shell script
   ./bin/signup-cli signup --signupAddress=signup.nalej:SERVICE_PORT --orgName=test --ownerEmail=test -- ownerName=test --ownerPassword=test --caPath=CLUSTER_CA_PATH --clientCertPath=CLIENT_CERT_PATH --clientKeyPath=CLIENT_KEY_PATH